fayizv/fayizv/README.md

   <b>Fayiz V</b>
 </h1>

 Heya!
-Fayiz V, a student currently living in Kerala, India.
-I'm learning programming through small projects  on the side.
+Fayiz V, A self-taught DevOps engineer with hands-onexperience in different tools and deploying web applications using various methods.
+And always willing to learn new technologies in the DevOps industry.Currently living in Kerala, India.

 <br>